Sky-Lance/pwn_challs/ctf/2024/TamuCTF24/README.md

 <h3> Shrink </h3>

-> There's a function that adds exclamation marks infinitely, which gives buffer overflow, then ret2win (cpp btw).
+> There's a function that adds exclamation marks infinitely, which gives buffer overflow, then ret2win (cpp btw). (solved by r0r1 & spektre)